WhiteHouse/buildmanager/README.md

      will use this to (re)build your code base.

-  1. Set up config for your own site build in buildmanager.example.yml, following one of the exampe config files included with Build Manager.
+  1. Set up config for your own site build in buildmanager.example.yml, following one of the example config files included with Build Manager.

 ### (Re)Build